-Rick Manley serves as bond counsel to cities, towns, school districts and various special purpose districts in Massachusetts and throughout New England.
+Rick Manley, a member of the Firm's Executive Committee, serves as bond counsel to cities, towns, school districts and various special purpose districts in Massachusetts and throughout New England.
 His practice involves the issuance of taxable and tax-exempt debt to finance capital projects for local governments, including significant projects in the water, wastewater, airport and sports venue sectors.
-His work has also involved significant projects for distressed municipal credits and numerous regional school, water and wastewater systems.
+His work has also involved projects for distressed municipal credits and numerous regional school, water and wastewater systems.

-- Bond counsel to the City of Manchester, New Hampshire for the development of its first general airport revenue bond resolution for Manchester Airport, a department of the City.
-In connection with this issue, the City created a new capital structure for the Airport and at the same time, through special legislation, realized substantial savings by execution of a forward swap to permit the synthetic fixed rate refunding of previously issued airport bonds.
+- Bond counsel to the City of Manchester, New Hampshire, for the development of its first general airport revenue bond resolution for Manchester Airport, a department of the City.
+In connection with this issue, the City created a new capital structure for the Airport and at the same time, through special legislation, realized substantial savings by execution of a forward swap to permit the synthetic fixed rate refunding of previously issued airport bonds

-- Bond counsel to the City of Manchester, New Hampshire for the development of a stand alone revenue bond structure for the Manchester Water Works, a department of the City.
-The City's objective was to spin off the water department, making it fully self-supporting, thereby, discontinuing the practice of issuing general City general obligation debt for water system capital improvements.
+- Bond counsel to the City of Manchester, New Hampshire, for the development of a stand alone revenue bond structure for the Manchester Water Works, a department of the City.
+The City's objective was to spin off the water department, making it fully self-supporting, thereby, discontinuing the practice of issuing general City general obligation debt for water system capital improvements

 Professional Affiliations and Recognitions

 - Named, The Best Lawyers in America®, Public Finance Law (2006-2021)

 - Named, Chambers USA, Public Finance Law (2015-2020)

 - Named, Boston Public Finance Lawyer of the Year, The Best Lawyers in America® (2015)

 - Elected to three terms on the Weston, Massachusetts, school committee